jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Checking if I like how topics ended up in one of 3 categories.
 - [x] I have deleted files in my commit.
 I only want to see renames.
 - [x] Commit
-- [x] Some 'Operating System' topics might belong in a Encircle Language topic group.
+- [x] Some 'Operating System' topics might belong in an Encircle Language topic group.
 - [x] Some documents cover multiple topics.
 I would like to split those documents up.
     - [x] I could just make copies.
     - [x] And then strip out content that does not apply.